cysouw/graphicalgrammar/text/english.md

 bio: https://warwick.ac.uk/fac/soc/al/research/collections/elt_archive/publications/smith_1999.pdf

-## German-style syntax in USA
+## German-style syntax in North America

-### Greene (1848) *A treatise on the structure of the English language*
+### Greene (1846) *A treatise on the structure of the English language*

-Samuel Stillman Greene (1810-1883) Only 1874 system of abstract notation is really notewhorthy, based on the idea of analysis from earlier.
+Samuel Stillman Greene (1810-1883) Only 1874 system of abstract notation is really notewhorthy, based on the idea of analysis from earlier. https://en.wikipedia.org/wiki/Samuel_Stillman_Greene Basic biographical information is provided by [@ward1918: 24-27].

+Teacher in Boston 1842-1849

+1848: PRINCIPAL OF THE PHILLIPS GRAMMAR SCHOOL, BOSTON
+1851: Professor of didactics at Brown, and superintendent of public schools in Providence

+original version: [@greene1846]

-act of congress notice from 1846, preface signed 1847, identical editions from 1848 [@greene1848] and 1849 [@greene1849].
+act of congress notice from 1846, preface signed 1847, identical editions from 1848 [@greene1848] and 1849 [@greene1849]. additional lessons and exercises in [@greene1848a]

 graphics "formula for a sentence" [@greene1848: 67, 70, 82, 111, 120, 167, 184]